Reports and papers

 Trolls and Truth in the news

-Monet is the first application of Hx stemming from my research in AI and Haava is an extension of that, what I call Natural Reinforcement learning.
+Monet is the first application of Hx stemming from my research in AI and Havaa is an extension of that, what I call Natural Reinforcement Learning.

 Through contextual inqueries, interviews, and surveys, I was able to discover the impact technology has on the human psyche of millennials.
 Next through an analytical review of some of the approaches, toward creating new technology, and the methodologies of parts of the industry, I began critiquing and creating a methodology where technology and its applications can be more human centered and have more of a positive impact on humans.
 This is what I call Hx, a methodology for creating technology in a more innovative, problem solving, and purpose oriented way.
 Lastly, I began researching, across science and philosophy, finding insights, and connecting these and a variety disciplines and understandings to realize this vision.

 In protoyping Monet, what I had originally built was bulky and inefficent, but worked.
 I had never single-handedly built something this large, but I learned a lot from it.